opendr-eu/opendr/docs/reference/engine-target.md

 The [TrackingBoundingBox2D](#class_engine.target.TrackingBoundingBox2D) class has the following public methods:
 #### TrackingBoundingBox2D(name, left, top, width, height, id, score=0, frame=-1)
   Construct a new [TrackingBoundingBox2D](#class_engine.target.TrackingBoundingBox2D) object based on the given data.
+  - *name* is expected to be a string or a number representing the class of the object.
   - *left* is expected to be a number representing the x position of the left-top corner.
   - *top* is expected to be a number representing the y position of the left-top corner.
   - *width* is expected to be a number representing the width of the box.